What are the risk factors for osteosarcoma?

 Most osteochondromas can be cured by surgery.
 However, some people inherit a tendency to develop many osteochondromas starting at a young age, and it may not be possible to remove them all.
 The more osteochondromas a person has, the greater the risk of developing a bone sarcoma.

 People with certain rare, inherited cancer syndromes have an increased risk of developing osteosarcoma.

-- Retinoblastoma is a rare eye cancer of children that can be hereditary.
-The inherited form of retinoblastoma is caused by a mutation (change) in the RB1 gene.
-Those with this mutation also have an increased risk of developing bone or soft tissue sarcomas, including osteosarcoma.
+- Retinoblastoma is a rare eye cancer of children.
+Some children have the inherited form of retinoblastoma (hereditary retinoblastoma), in which all the cells of the body have a mutation (change) in the RB1 gene.
+These children also have an increased risk of developing bone or soft tissue sarcomas, including osteosarcoma.
 If radiation therapy is used to treat the retinoblastoma, the risk of osteosarcoma in the bones around the eye is even higher.

-- Rothmund-Thompson is another syndrome that includes bone cancer.
-Children with this syndrome are short and tend to have skeletal problems and rashes.
+- Children with Rothmund-Thomson syndrome are short and tend to have skeletal problems and rashes.
 They also are more likely to develop osteosarcoma.
 This syndrome is caused by abnormal changes in the REQL4 gene.

-- Other rare inherited conditions, including Bloom syndrome and Werner syndrome, have also been linked to an increased risk of osteosarcoma.
+- Other rare inherited conditions, including Bloom syndrome, Werner syndrome, and Diamond-Blackfan anemia, have also been linked to an increased risk of osteosarcoma.

 The way in which inherited DNA changes make some people more likely to develop osteosarcoma is explained in the section “Do we know what causes osteosarcoma?”